Where innovation and energy unite

 The Durham York Energy Centre (DYEC) is a waste management facility that produces energy from the combustion of garbage.
 The DYEC safely processes 140,000 tonnes per year of residential garbage that remains after maximizing waste diversion programs – reducing, reusing, recycling and composting – in Durham and York Regions.
 Councils from both Durham and York Regions endorsed Energy from Waste (EFW) in 2006 as the best long-term, local and sustainable option for final disposal of residential garbage.

 Aneesa Haniff, Economic Development Officer, Investment Attraction, Regional Municipality of Durham

 Eileen Kennedy, Economic Development Officer & Film Liaison, Regional Municipality of Durham

-- Bonnie Wrightman, Manager of Business Development, Clarington Board of Trade (CBOT) and Office of Economic Development Development
+Bonnie Wrightman, Manager of Business Development, Clarington Board of Trade (CBOT) & Office of Economic Development

 Sherry Colbourne, President & CEO, Spark Commercialization & Innovation Centre